wyattgill9/Awesome-Ghostty/README.md

 ---

 This list is not an official Ghostty page.
-It's created by fans, users, and beta testers of the terminal.
+It's created by fans, and users.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]